retronav/hate-ai/README.md

-# hate-ai
+# HATE AI
-An AI that hates you.
+An AI that hates you but still loves you.
 ## Use
 You can use this AI for getting abused, search for weather, check date and time, etc.